ukparliament/Weeknotes/2018/51/index.md

 ### The end of an era

 On Friday it was announced that further development on the data platform will come to a halt in the new year.
 So this is the last missive from your parliamentary data mouses.
 We've had a decent run.
 And, I think, spent three years doing some of the best work in the public sector.
-There is a good deal to be proud of and regret we can't continue.
+There is a good deal to be proud of, and regret that we can't continue.

 ### Use hypertext to subvert hierarchies